PiotrSzymala/SocketProgramming/README.md

 * ```help``` - returns list of possible commands with short description.
 * ```logout``` - log user out from his account.
 * ```stop``` - stops server and client running.

+## Tests
+Thanks to the appliance of the Dependency Inversion in my solution, code can be easily tested.
+For now, there are almost 40 tests, including all modules of my app.
+I have created my mock implementation of the data transfer interface to simulate client input.